r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 That you chose to come to this particular Lostbelt in the first place.

 **Holmes:**
-You made sure to wait until the time was ripe before you went about poisoning {(M) Mr. /(F) Ms. } Fujimaru.
+You made sure to wait until the time was ripe before you went about poisoning [♂ Mr. /♀ Ms. ] Fujimaru.

 **Holmes:**
 Were your poison truly incurable, you would only need to flee once the deed was done. .